 Integrated Gasification Combined Cycle without Carbon Capture and Storage

-Often, gasification and the application of gasification for power generation are spoken of synonymously.
-While gasification has many possible process applications, integrated gasification combined cycle (IGCC) power generation has received a lot of attention, especially in the United States as part of the Clean Coal Power Initiative.
-The most well-known design for this purpose is the integrated gasification combined cycle (IGCC).
+While gasification has many possible process applications, integrated gasification combined cycle (IGCC) power generation has been the most common large-scale gasification application in the United States in the past 30 years.
 Similar to a natural gas combined cycle (NGCC), IGCC uses gas and steam turbines to generate electricity, but in this case the gas is synthesis gas (syngas; a mixture of primarily hydrogen [H2] and carbon monoxide [CO]) produced by the gasifier (see Gasifiers for more information).
-Potentially any carbon-based feedstock could be gasified, including such varied materials as oil refinery bottoms or petroleum coke, municipal waste, and biomass, but in practice coal is most common.
+Potentially any carbon-based feedstock might be gasified, including such varied materials as waste plastics, oil refinery bottoms, municipal waste, and biomass, but in practice coal and petcoke have been the most common.
 IGCC-based electrical power generation is proven to be economical.
-In addition, cofiring coal with opportunity materials such as municipal waste and biomass feedstocks in this context may enable IGCC-based power generation to more quickly gain a foothold in the market if certain drivers develop as expected, including alternative fuels initiatives and more stringent greenhouse gas emissions limitation requirements.
+In addition, cofiring with opportunity materials such as municipal waste and biomass feedstocks in this context may enable IGCC-based power generation (especially when combined with carbon capture and storage) to find an increased role in future economies under anticipated decarbonization scenarios.

-Integration of the gasifier, gas turbine, and steam turbine (for reclaiming lost heat in the exhaust) allows for high efficiencies.
-In fact, current designs can rival the most advanced pulverized coal plants in efficiency, while research and development leading to technological advances in integration, turbine design, and supporting processes should increase IGCC efficiency even further.
-The following discussion provides an overview of other related information about IGCC, including market projections, advantages and challenges, research and development news, and more.
+Integration of the gasifier, gas turbine, and steam turbine (for reclaiming heat in the gas turbine exhaust) allows for high efficiencies.
+In fact, current designs can rival the most advanced pulverized coal plants in efficiency, while research and development leading to technological advances in integration, turbine design, and supporting processes might increase efficiency even further.
+The following discussion provides an overview of additional information about IGCC including technical advantages, challenges, and market trends.

 For environmental protection from harmful compounds produced during power generation, pulverized coal (PC) and natural gas plants typically clean exhaust after combustion—after the exhaust has mixed with air and the controlled compounds are diluted.
 In general, the less concentrated the unwanted compounds, the more difficult they are to remove.
 In IGCC operation, however, syngas from the gasifier is cleaned before the gas turbines, when it is at high pressure and more concentrated.
 Particulate control is particularly stringent because of operational requirements for the gas turbine.
 This allows for cleaner operation than power generation by current PC combustion technology (and much cleaner operation than legacy coal plants).

 Concentrated CO2 in the syngas at high pressure makes CO2 capture easier in a gasification plant compared to removal from a dilute exhaust stream.
-As greenhouse gas regulations (involving CO2 capture and storage) are expected to figure in to future energy policy, gasification and IGCC will play a key role in decarbonization/net-zero carbon emissions scenarios of the future.
+As greenhouse gas regulations (involving CO2 capture and storage) are expected to figure strongly in future energy policy, gasification and IGCC can play a key role in decarbonization/net-zero carbon emissions scenarios of the future.

 As mentioned above, feedstocks for gasification include most carbonaceous fuels such as coal of different ranks, as well as petroleum coke, refinery bottoms, biomass, waste, etc., but most IGCC applications have focused on high calorific-value coals for efficiency reasons.
 Circumstances, however, can change the economic balance; e.g. consider the case of solid waste.
 Waste gasification in IGCC frees up landfill space, can reclaim valuable materials, and generates electricity and useful byproducts.
 Gasifying a fraction of biomass with coal can generate electricity with a lower carbon dioxide emission impact as biomass is considered nearly carbon neutral.

 IGCC, given its distinct differences from conventional coal-fired power plants, can be as or more efficient than PC power plants.
 IGCC plants are particularly well-suited to co-generation.
-An IGCC plant could produce power when electricity prices are high, but scale back power production and divert syngas to another product, like transportation fuels or chemicals, as profitability considerations dictate.
+An IGCC plant could produce power when electricity prices or demands are high, but divert syngas for another product like hydrogen, transportation fuels or chemicals, as profitability considerations dictate.

-Some important challenges to the wide-spread adoption of IGCC technology mainly include cost and policy factors, and complexity of operations.
+Challenges to the wide-spread adoption of IGCC technology mainly include cost and policy factors, and complexity of operations.
 Cost is widely cited as the greatest barrier to IGCC acceptance.
 Capital costs for IGCC are high compared with alternative power plant designs, particularly NGCC, and financial viability is often dependent upon subsidies or tax credits.
-As a relatively new technology relative to PC and NGCC, development and design costs are much higher for IGCC.
-Availability also impacts operating costs and must be high enough to compete favorably with the conventional alternatives.
-The complexity of IGCC relative to older, more established plant designs also increases operating costs and can impact availability and the generation of capital for plant development.
-These challenges to gasification, with a focus towards IGCC, are discussed in the introductory discussion about gasification.
+As a relatively new technology relative to PC and NGCC, development and design costs are higher for IGCC.
+The complexity of IGCC relative to older, more established plant designs can increase operating costs and even impact availability and the generation of capital for plant development.